kochcj1/for-the-record/README.md

 # For the Record

 A generic, record-keeping tool.
-Use a YML-defined schema to define the fields you care about and their data types.
+Use a YAML-defined schema to define the fields you care about and their data types.
 The web app will then generate the MongoDB collections and React forms necessary to fill in the fields you defined.

 ## Stack